lovemearowlet/SDAS/README.md

-# YAGI
+# YAGI (in dev)
 A GUI (coming soon) for gentoo and arch but I might add support for other distros later.
+Also this is just a small project to try C.
  (Does NOT manage useflags for you!)
 ```
 Dependencies/Requirements (As of right now):